xCatalitY/pubsub-horizon/README.md

 <br />
 <details>
 <summary><strong>Powerful message filtering</strong></summary>
-Horizon's message filtering capabilities are a hybrid of topic-based and contend-based.
+Horizon's message filtering capabilities are a hybrid of topic-based and content-based.
 Published events are processed and delivered to consumers based on the subscriptions to the corresponding event types.
 Optionally, consumers can declare simple or more complex filtering rules for customizing what data or parts of the data should be delivered to them based on the contents of the event message.
 In addition, event providers can define scopes for their data for fine-grained control over what subscribers are allowed to see.
 </details>
 <br />